greenboxal/doggohub/doc/user/project/repository/web_editor.md

-# GitLab Web Editor
+# DoggoHub Web Editor

-Sometimes it's easier to make quick changes directly from the GitLab interface than to clone the project and use the Git command line tool.
+Sometimes it's easier to make quick changes directly from the DoggoHub interface than to clone the project and use the Git command line tool.
 In this feature highlight we look at how you can create a new file, directory, branch or tag from the file browser.
 All of these actions are available from a single